spurin/diveintoansible-lab/README.md

 The related code repository is available at - https://github.com/spurin/diveintoansible

-The video course relating to this lab is available on -
+The full video course relating to this lab is available on -

 * [DiveInto](https://diveinto.com)
 * [Udemy](https://www.udemy.com/course/diveintoansible/?referralCode=28BBB7A1DCCD01BBA51F)